moja-global/GCBM.Belize/Standalone_GCBM/readme.txt

             From the command prompt in tools\python_3_installer, type: install_python

+    To install the dependencies required, navigate to the Standalone_GCBM folder and run, pip install -r requirements.txt

     If you do not have MS Access installed, you will need to install a driver in order to connect to MS Access databases.
 The driver can be found in: tools\python_3_installer\x64\AccessDatabaseEngine_x64.exe